 A static risk factor for sexual reoffense refers to a variable associated with sexual reoffense recidivism that usually does not change over time.
 The following are some static risk factors that are not scored in entirety on the Static-99, but have been shown to be significantly related, through research, to sexual recidivism.
 It should be noted that those variables most likely to have a high degree of intercorrelation have been grouped together in clusters.
 The evaluator should consider whether the following empirically derived risk factors are present or absent and consider adjusting the actuarial risk estimate accordingly.
-Since the Static-99 considers several variables that are measures of sexual deviance such as number of prior sex offenses, sex of the victim and relationship to the victim; the evaluator should increase or decrease the risk estimate of the actuarial measure for deviant sexual preference when deviance is more or less severe than would be expected for their score on the instrument.
+Because the Static-99 considers several variables that are associated with sexual recidivism, the evaluator should increase or decrease the risk estimate of the actuarial instrument cautiously.
 In most cases, little or no adjustment is necessary.
-The same is true for the criminological variables.
+Adjustments to the risk estimate are most easily justified when the extraneous variables reviewed are unusually high or low in comparison to the Static-99 estimate of risk.
+The static variables recommended for consideration were selected from the Hanson and Bussiere's review of recidivism risk predictors (1998) article, "Predicting Relapse: A meta-analysis of sexual offender recidivism studies" as well as from a recent meta-analysis by Hanson and Morton (in press) and Hanson and Thornton (2003).
+This list was developed in consultation with R. Karl Hanson, Ph.D., co-author of the Static-99.